What is Clinical Psychology Forum?

 Clinical Psychology Forum (CPF) is the official monthly publication of the Division of Clinical Psychology of the British Psychological Society.

-As well as reflecting the diverse and individual views of the Division's membership, CPF also publishes regular updates about DCP policy and business in order to inform its membership.
+As well as reflecting the diverse and individual views of the Division's membership, CPF also publishes regular updates about DCP policy and business to inform its membership.

 What are the aims of Clinical Psychology Forum?

 Its aims are to provide a platform for the publication of members' views, opinions, and comments around the profession of clinical psychology within the UK and to update the membership via the dissemination of articles and commissioned pieces reflecting current and future good practice within clinical psychology.